ads04r/aria-spoof/readme.md

 all went well.

-In the timestamped directory, you'll find basically a complete copy of the exchange that went between the scales and the Fitbit server.
-The next version of this script will do a better job of interpreting this into a more readable format.
+In the timestamped directory, you'll find basically a complete copy of the exchange that went between the scales and the Fitbit server, unmodified.
+In addition, you'll get a JSON file, request_data.json, which contains the same data as the binary file, but nicely formatted into a JSON object which can be read into pretty much anything.